TRIQS/dft_tools/doc/faqs/faqs.rst

 No module named pytriqs.*** error when running a script
 -------------------------------------------------------

-Make sure that have propaly build, tested and installed TRIQS and DFTTools using, make, make test and make install.
+Make sure that have properly build, tested and installed TRIQS and DFTTools using, make, make test and make install.
 Additionally, you should always use pytriqs to call your scripts, e.g. pytriqs yourscript.py